First Saturday/Sunday Rosary

-On the first Sunday of each month the Knights of Columbus lead the rosary beginning at 8:10am in the Patriot Learning Center.
+On the first Sunday of each month the Knights of Columbus lead the rosary beginning at 20 minutes prior to Mass.
 Join us for this beautiful prayer.

 Praying the Rosary